emmabehr/AnimeRecommender/README.md

 For my extension project, I am building an anime recommendation engine using machine learning.
 Dataset taken from: [MyAnimeList Database 2020] (https://www.kaggle.com/hernan4444/anime-recommendation-database-2020)

+The user interface is written using Tkinter and allows the user to view and filter a list of anime, read from the CSV file, anime.csv.
+The user can choose a show and get recommendations for other anime they might like.

+The recommendations come from training a neural network using anime ratings from the CSV file animelist.csv, the model is trained by taking rating information from users and the shows that they have rated.
+This allows the model to compare similar animes based on user ratings and other shows that they have given similar ratings to.